Roman Catholic (term): 16th and 17th centuries

 The terms "Romish Catholic" and "Roman Catholic", along with "Popish Catholic", were brought into use in the English language chiefly by adherents of the Church of England.

 The reign of Elizabeth I of England at the end of the 16th century was marked by conflicts in Ireland.
 Those opposed to English rule forged alliances with those against the Protestant Reformation, making the term "Roman Catholic" almost synonymous with being Irish during that period, although that usage changed significantly over time.

 Like the term "Anglican", the term "Roman Catholic" came into widespread use in the English language only in the 17th century.
 The terms "Romish Catholic" and "Roman Catholic" were both used in the 17th century and "Roman Catholic" was used in some official documents, such as those relating to the Spanish Match in the 1620s.
-There was, however, significant tension between Anglicans and Roman Catholics at the time (as reflected in the Test Act for public office).
-Even today, the Act of Settlement 1701 prohibits Roman Catholics from becoming English monarchs.